ajtock/NGS_intro_Cambridge_SysBio/README.md

 # Introduction to next-generation sequencing data: tools and resources

-This [link](https://ajtock.github.io/NGS_intro_Cambridge_SysBio/) will take you to the GitHub Pages rendering of this practical..
+This [link](https://ajtock.github.io/NGS_intro_Cambridge_SysBio/) will take you to the GitHub Pages rendering of this practical.
+If nothing changes, you're already there!

 If you have any questions or comments about the practical, please email Andy Tock at <ajt200@cam.ac.uk>.